-Tropical high mountain permafrost has a unique thermal regime due to its exposure to strong solar radiation and to the rougher surface snow morphology (by increasing the occurrence of penitentes -- that is, snow spikes and ridges ranging from centimeters to meters in height) which reduce convective sensible heat transfer from the surface.
-The latent heat transfer and higher albedo during the wet season occur positive feedback the presence of permafrost.
+Tropical, high-mountain permafrost has a unique thermal regime due to its exposure to strong solar radiation and to the rougher surface snow morphology (due to an increased occurrence of penitentes -- that is, snow spikes and ridges ranging from centimeters to meters in height) which reduce convective sensible heat transfer from the surface.
+Latent heat transfer and higher albedo occurring during the wet season contributes to positive feedback that supports the presence of permafrost.
 This preliminary study reports on the thermal state of Peruvian permafrost.
-It evaluates the potential combined impact of the El Niño Southern Oscillation (ENSO), along with the eleven-year solar cycles of Coropuna (15°32′S; 72°39′W; 6,377 m a.s.l.), and the Chachani volcanic complexes (16°11′S; 71°31′W; 6,057m a.s.l.); both the latter are located in the western Central Andes (e.g., west edge of the Altiplano).
+It evaluates the potential combined impact of the El Niño Southern Oscillation (ENSO), along with the eleven-year solar cycles of Coropuna (15°32′S; 72°39′W; 6,377 m a.s.l.), and the Chachani volcanic complexes (16°11′S; 71°31′W; 6,057m a.s.l.); both mountains are located in the western Central Andes (e.g., west edge of the Altiplano).
 Temperature monitoring boreholes were established at 5217m on Coropuna and 5331m at Chachani, and electric resistivity was surveyed to better understand permafrost spatial distribution in these locations.
 This seven-year record of permafrost temperature data encompasses historically extreme El Niño and La Niña events.
 Our results show that the current lower-altitude permafrost boundary (ca. 5100m) is critically influenced by the balance of wet and dry seasons: permafrost tends to deplete during drought years.
 Typical permafrost thickness was 10-20 m and contained ice-rich pore spaces.
-The presence of permafrost and its thermal resistance depends on ice content and on higher albedo, usually due to pyroclastic materials (especially pumice) which are ideal materials for permafrost resilience.
+The presence of permafrost and its thermal resistance depends on ice content and on higher albedo, usually due to pyroclastic materials (especially pumice) which are ideal materials for supporting permafrost resilience.

-Introduction
+2. Introduction

 Tropical high mountain permafrost was reported in Mauna Kea, Hawaii (Woodcock 1974, Schorghofer et al., 2017, Yoshikawa et al 2013), Iztaccíhuatl, (Andrés et al. 2011a), Pico de Orizaba, Mexico (Vizoto 2018), Kilimanjaro, Tanzania (Yoshikawa 2013) and the Southern Peruvian Andes (Yoshikawa et al 2013).
-Typically, the lower boundary of the permafrost is reported to be around 5100m on the polar facing side slopes (between 15°-23° degrees N and S) and 5750m or higher at the equatorial facing side slopes, where the mountains between the Tropic of Cancer and the Tropic of Capricorn are located.
-Mauna Kea was a little exceptional in that a pocket of isolated ice rich frozen soils was reported at the bottom of the cinder corn, near the summit (ca. 4300m).
-This was considered a result of the unique micro-climate cooling and the presence of the ice-rich, bonded permafrost which better resists thawing (Woodcock 1974).
-In order to understand the thermal state of tropical mountain permafrost, we consider five differential conditions, which are quite different from those affecting permafrost in the polar regions: 1.
-Minimum seasonal temperature variation (minimum active layer) unlikely occurring thermal offset; 2.
+Typically, the lower boundary of the permafrost is reported to be around 5100m on the polar-facing side slopes (between 15°-23° degrees N and S) and 5750m or higher at the equatorial-facing side slopes, where the mountains between the Tropic of Cancer and the Tropic of Capricorn are located.
+Mauna Kea was a little exceptional in that a pocket of isolated ice-rich frozen soils was reported at the bottom of the cinder corn, near the summit (ca. 4300m).
+This was considered a result of the unique microclimate cooling and the presence of ice-rich, bonded permafrost which better resists thawing (Woodcock 1974).
+In order to understand the thermal state of tropical mountain permafrost, we consider five differential conditions, each quite different from those affecting permafrost in the polar regions: 1.
+A minimal seasonal temperature variation (minimal active layer) that makes thermal offset unlikely; 2.
 Maximum daily temperature variation at the surface (sometimes over 40°C difference between day and night); 3.
-Strong short wave (solar) radiation; 4.
-The importance of the wet/dry seasons in the presence of penitentes (the snow spikes and ridges create a strong surface off-set) (Figure 1); and 5.
+Strong short-wave (solar) radiation; 4.
+The importance of the wet/dry seasons in the presence of penitentes (the snow spikes and ridges create a strong surface thermal off-set; see Figure 1); and 5.
 The low atmospheric density affects the surface heat budget.
-Along with these unique phenomena, we considered how tropical permafrost was affected by climate change on the centennial-millennial scales (e.g., glaciation, inter-glaciation cycles, and Little Ice Age) (Saito et al. 2016).
-Since the Little Ice Age or older cold periods, tropical high mountain permafrost is due to a critical balance between formation and persistence.
+Along with these unique phenomena, we considered how tropical permafrost was affected by climate change on the centennial-millennial scales (e.g., glaciation, inter-glaciation cycles, and the Little Ice Age) (Saito et al. 2016).
+Since the Little Ice Age or older cold periods, tropical high-mountain permafrost is thought to be due to a critical balance between formation and persistence.
 This paper discusses all these considerations, including current climatic cycles and conditions such as precipitation impact.